 |Native Area||Japan, Korea, China, Eastern Mongolia, Southeast Russia|

-How to Grow Crimson Queen Japanese Maple Trees
+Watch Now: How to Grow a Crimson Queen Japanese Maple Tree

 Crimson Queen Japanese maple trees are easily grown in warm or even slightly cool climates.
 It doesn't have any serious insect or disease problems, and the tree will showcase its bright red foliage throughout the growing season.
 It's smaller than other types of Japanese maple trees, growing just to around 12 feet tall with a wide spread of foliage.